Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### requestConnect(RequestConnectParams?)

-requestConnect() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new connection by showing a pop-up to the Plug user, that resolves to Boolean: `true` or `false` based on the users response.
+requestConnect() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new connection by showing a pop-up to the Plug user, that resolves to Promise<PublicKey> if the users response is `Allow`.

 As an example, copy and paste the following code snippet into the console and execute it.